ThomasChung/thomaschung.github.io/_posts/2020-08-26-building-the-bdn9.md

 categories: [programming, keyboards, 3dprinting]
 ---

-I hadn't soldered for a while and wasn't really up-to-speed with all the new swiches so I decided to build this little macropad from keebio.
+I hadn't soldered for a while and wasn't really up-to-date on all the new mechanical switches these days so I decided to build this little macropad from keebio.
 Total cost for the project was around $20.

 ![_config.yml]({{ site.baseurl }}/images/bdn9.jpg)